AllanBlanchard/tutoriel_wp/english/acsl-properties/logic-functions.md

 | integers, we then do not need to care about some overflow risk with the
 | computation or `INT_MIN-b` or `INT_MAX-b`.

-Once these specifications are provided, everything is fine.
-Of course, we could provide manually these bounds everytime we create an affine logic function.
+Once this specification is provided, everything is fine.
+Of course, we could provide manually these bounds every time we create an linear logic function.
 But, by creating these bound computation function, we directly get a way to compute them automatically which is quite comfortable.

-# Recursivity and limits of logic functions
+# Recursive functions and limits of logic functions

-Logic functions can be recursively defined.
+Logic functions (as well as predicates) can be recursively defined.
 However, such an approach will rapidly show some limits in their use for program proof.
 Indeed, when automatic solver will reason on such logic properties, if such a function is met, it will be necessary to evaluate it, and SMT solvers are not meant to be efficient for this task, which will be generally costly, producing to long proof resolution and eventually timeouts.

 We can have a concrete example with the factorial function, using logic and using C language: